SEO Research

 Your site is not launch-ready if it only works on your laptop.

-- Pricing tables or comparisons do not break layout
+• Pricing tables or comparisons do not break the layout.

-A lot of startup pages are technically responsive and practically annoying.
-That is still a failure.
+A lot of startup pages are technically responsive but practically annoying—which is just another way to fail.

 8. Speed and interaction quality